Wedding RSVP website

 02

-Someone says yes but skips their meal choice
+Someone says yes but skips the meal choice

-Your caterer still needs a complete count for every attending guest.
+Your caterer still needs a complete meal count for every attending guest.

 Meal choices stay visible per guest until the list is complete.